d03n3rfr1tz3/hass-divoom/README.md

   * [Credits](#credits)

 ## Requirements
-For this component to actually have chance to work, it needs a Bluetooth Classic connection.
+For this component to actually have a chance to work, it needs a Bluetooth Classic connection.
 Unlike Bluetooth Low Energy (BLE), Bluetooth Classic, as the name already indicates, is a bit older.
 Therefore it brings some difficulties with it, which you might not expect, when you only know BLE devices.
-One for example is that the Bluetooth Proxies from Home Assistant/ ESPHome do only support BLE and therefore cannot be used with this component.
+One for example is that the Bluetooth Proxies from Home Assistant/ ESPHome only support BLE and therefore cannot be used with this component.
 Another one is the support in Python itself.
 While a Bluetooth Classic connection is supported natively by Python, the pairing process is not.
 That's why you very likely have to do some manual work, if you somehow did not do it already.